Keeping Your Relationship Strong When You’re in a Stepfamily

 Enjoy some activities that keep you physically connected.
 Research has shown there can be physical and emotional benefits from gestures as simple as holding hands or stroking someone’s arm in a comforting way.
 Cuddle together while watching TV, take a couples’ dance class, or find other activities that involve physical contact.
 Keep your physical contact nonsexual when you’re with children and stepchildren, who may feel uncomfortable by such displays.

 Give each other praise.
-Praise both the qualities that first drew you to your partner (a great sense of humour or a smile) and the small things they do often (making a great meal or helping your child or stepchild with a tough homework assignment).
+Praise both the qualities that first drew you to your partner (a great sense of humor or a smile) and the small things they do often (making a great meal or helping your child or stepchild with a tough homework assignment).

 Ask about your partner’s day and really listen.
 Show that you care by giving your full attention.
 Avoid interrupting, changing the subject, or finishing sentences.
 If a child interrupts, gently remind them that you’re talking and, unless it’s an emergency, to please wait until you’re done.

 Stay in touch.
-Both of you may feel closer if you make quick calls or send texts to touch base during the workday and have video chats when one of you must go out of town.
+Both of you may feel closer if you make quick calls or send texts to touch base during the workday and have video chats when one of you has to go out of town.
 Regular communication can give you a sense of continuity and remind you that your relationship is a top priority.

 Create rituals.
 We know that traditions with a strong emotional component can strengthen family relationships and lead to a greater feeling of wellbeing.
 They can also help you grow closer as a couple.
-It doesn’t matter what your rituals are if they have meaning for both of you.
+It doesn’t matter what your rituals are as long as they have meaning for both of you.
 They can be as simple as going for a walk together in the evening or spending a few minutes talking before bed.

 Maintaining your relationship